areebairfan08/PigmentML/README.md

 ### Some Notes on the paints
 ####  Paint Brand Used
 - Liquitex BASICS acrylic paints were used for this project.
-- Other brands can definitly be used, but results may vary due to differences in:
+- Other brands can definitely be used, but results may vary due to differences in:
   - Pigment concentration
   - Opacity
   - Hue accuracy